 80-100 Word Objectives Overview:

-With ever-increasing amounts of habitat fragmentation and loss due to anthropogenic effects among ungulate communities, it is becoming progressively vital for ecologists to prioritize the conservation and restoration of potential future habitats.
+With ever-increasing amounts of habitat loss and fragmentation due to anthropogenic effects among ungulate communities, it is becoming progressively vital for ecologists to prioritize the conservation and restoration of potential future habitats.
 This project focused on the mule deer species found in the Southern Rocky Mountains.
-Coupling GPS collar data with NASA Earth Observations, we characterized and predicted suitable habitats for mule deer utilization when current habitats are lost due to many different types of anthropogenic effects.
+Coupling GPS collar data with NASA Earth observations, we characterized and predicted suitable habitats for mule deer utilization when current habitats are lost due to many different types of anthropogenic effects.

 Abstract:

 Mule deer, Odocoileus heminonus, are migratory ungulates found in the western region of the US.
 This species plays a major role in ecosystem processes and serves as an important ecological indicator.
 With increasing impacts from anthropogenic activities, changes in mule deer population numbers reflect changes in other species found in the same habitat.
 Therefore, studying the habitats and migration routes occupied by mule deer provides insight into the habitats that decision-makers should focus on.
 Their migration routes require multiple stopover sites, for forage and rest, which are connected together by corridors between different seasonal habitats.
-Recently, stopover sites have been used less frequently due to energy development and migration routes have been impacted by larger, concentrated urbanization.
-In response, this project used NASA Earth Observations to predict suitable mule deer habitats.
+Recently, stopover sites have been used less frequently, due to energy development and migration routes, and have been impacted by larger, concentrated urbanization.
+In response, this project used NASA Earth observations to predict suitable mule deer habitats.
 MODIS data resident to the ForWarn system was used to determine the role of vegetation phenology in migration.
 MODIS phenology products and spectral vegetation indices were also used to determine forage quality and biomass estimations.
 ASTER digital elevation model datasets plotted seasonal migration changes in elevation.
 Landsat 5 TM and Landsat 8 OLI land cover datasets provided current and historical land use and land cover which determine patch size and connectivity between summer and winter habitats.
-By correlating Earth Observations with GPS collar data, this project developed multivariate models to determine characteristics of mule deer habitats and migration routes.
+By correlating NASA Earth observations with GPS collar data, this project developed multivariate models to determine characteristics of mule deer habitats and migration routes.
 The products will enable resource decision-makers to determine appropriate areas for conservation and restoration.

 Community Concerns:

-Mule deer are a migratory wildlife species that require specific habitat characteristics including connectivity corridors between different seasonal habitats
+Mule deer are a migratory wildlife species that require specific habitat characteristics including connectivity corridors between different seasonal habitats.

-John Rice, the Science Coordinator of the Southern Rockies LCC, expressed a need for the development of remotely sensed data utilization that will aide decision-makers in characterizing habitat quality
+John Rice, the Science Coordinator of the Southern Rockies LCC, expressed a need for the development of remotely sensed data utilization that will aide decision-makers in characterizing habitat quality.

-Mule deer play a large role in the processes of their ecosystems and are important ecosystem indicator species
+Mule deer play a large role in the processes of their ecosystems and are an important ecosystem indicator species.

-Increased levels of development in mule deer habitats have demonstrated behavioral changes as well as migration pattern changes
+Increased levels of human development in mule deer habitats have demonstrated behavioral changes as well as migration pattern changes.

 Current Management Practices & Policies: